U.S. admiral says missiles on Paracels would be 'indication of militarization'

 Harris said such a move would represent "a militarization of the South China Sea in ways that President Xi said he not do."

-"It would be a clear indication of militarization," Harris told a briefing in Tokyo, where he is meeting with Japanese defense officials.
+"It would be a clear indication of militarization," Harris told a briefing in Tokyo, where he is meeting with Japanese defence officials.

 China has deployed an advanced surface-to-air missile system to one of the disputed islands it controls in the South China Sea, according to Taiwan and U.S. officials, a move that has raised tensions in the region.